ReactiveX/rxjs/docs_app/content/guide/testing/marble-testing.md

 });
 ```

+Although `run()` executes entirely synchronously, the helper functions inside your callback function do not!
+These functions **schedule assertions** that will execute either when your callback completes or when you explicitly call `flush()`.
+Be wary of calling synchronous assertions, for example `expect` from your testing library of choice, from within the callback.

 - `hot(marbleDiagram: string, values?: object, error?: any)` - creates a ["hot" observable](https://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339) (like a subject) that will behave as though it's already "running" when the test begins.
 An interesting difference is that `hot` marbles allow a `^` character to signal where the "zero frame" is.
 That is the point at which the subscription to observables being tested begins.
 - `cold(marbleDiagram: string, values?: object, error?: any)` - creates a ["cold" observable](https://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339) whose subscription starts when the test begins.
-- `expectObservable(actual: Observable<T>).toBe(marbleDiagram: string, values?: object, error?: any)` - schedules an assertion for when the TestScheduler flushes.
+- `expectObservable(actual: Observable<T>, subscriptionMarbles?: string).toBe(marbleDiagram: string, values?: object, error?: any)` - schedules an assertion for when the TestScheduler flushes.
 Give `subscriptionMarbles` as parameter to change the schedule of subscription and unsubscription.
 If you don't provide the `subscriptionMarbles` parameter it will subscribe at the beginning and never unsubscribe.
 Read below about subscription marble diagram.
 - `expectSubscriptions(actualSubscriptionLogs: SubscriptionLog[]).toBe(subscriptionMarbles: string)` - like `expectObservable` schedules an assertion for when the testScheduler flushes.
 Both `cold()` and `hot()` return an observable with a property `subscriptions` of type `SubscriptionLog[]`.
 Give `subscriptions` as parameter to `expectSubscriptions` to assert whether it matches the `subscriptionsMarbles` marble diagram given in `toBe()`.
 Subscription marble diagrams are slightly different than Observable marble diagrams.
 Read more below.
 - `flush()` - immediately starts virtual time.
 Not often used since `run()` will automatically flush for you when your callback returns, but in some cases you may wish to flush more than once or otherwise have more control.